ZachryRamkissoon/COMP-3610-A3/README.md

   - **Purpose**: Provides insights into the dataset’s distribution, trends, and correlations.

 - **Part_4_&6/**: Binary Sentiment (Task 4) and Clustering (Task 6)
+  - `adding_sentiment.ipynb`: Notebook for adding sentiment column.
+  - **Purpose**: Preparing for logistic regression.
-  - `logistic_regression_&_cluster_with_summary.ipynb`: Notebook for binary sentiment classification using logistic regression and product segmentation using k-means clustering.
+  - `logistic_regression_&_clustering.ipynb`: Notebook for binary sentiment classification using logistic regression and product segmentation using k-means clustering.
   - **Purpose**: Implements sentiment prediction (Positive/Negative based on ratings) and clusters products into 5 groups based on features like mean rating ,total reviews, brand and category.

 - **Part_5/**: Recommender System (ALS) (Task 5)
-  - `als_sample-1.ipynb`: Notebook for building an ALS-based recommender system on a 0.01% sample of the data, including data setup, model training, evaluation (RMSE), and top-5 recommendations for 3 users.
+  - `ALS.ipynb`: Notebook for building an ALS-based recommender system on a 0.01% sample of the data, including data setup, model training, evaluation (RMSE), and top-5 recommendations for 3 users.
   - **Purpose**: Demonstrates collaborative filtering using the `implicit` library.

-### Prerequisites
-- **Hardware**: At least 16GB RAM and sufficient disk space to handle the 200GB dataset.
-- **Software**: Python, Jupyter Notebook and a Conda environment for dependency management.

 ### Running the Notebooks
 - **Order of Execution**: